 The Foam Factor controls where foam is visible in the final Cycles render.

 The final mix shader before the material output mixes the water part of the material with the foam material.
 The mix of water and foam material is controlled by the complex structure in the factor input.
 It starts with the attribution nodes for object foam (uses "dp_wetmap" which is the result of the dynamic paint canvas) and foam created by the ocean (foam).
 Both can be adjusted individually by gamma nodes before they are added together.
 Because it is still very rough, the quality of the foam is improved by subtracting a rough and a fine noise texture.
-The two according RGB Mix nodes (set to Subtract) are an option to control the style and the amount of foam on the ocean.
-Typical values for are between 0.5 - 0.8 (a lot of foam or nearly no foam).
+Additionally, a set of voronoi texture is used to produce a foam bubble pattern.
 This last RGBMix feeds the factor input of the final mix shader as well as the displacement input of the material output node via a math node set to multiply.
 The factor of this math node can be used to adjust the displacement amount, for example when the foam looks too bulky or too flat.

 - Float Objects: makes objects float in the ocean, create waves and foam